dialloi659/snvm-app/README.md

 As SNVM is a portable application, no installation is needed.
 However, an installable version is also available for those who prefer a local installation.

 **Portable Version:** Download the SNVM executable, then simply execute it.
-[Insert a screenshot or a video showing how to execute the executable here]

 **Installable Version:** Download the SNVM installation program, then follow the instructions to install it.
-[Insert a screenshot or a video showing how to install the program here]

 ## Configuring SNVM <a name="configuring-snvm"></a>